couchbase/query/docs/n1ql-select.md

 The FROM clause defines the data sources and input objects for the query.

-Every FROM clause specifies one or more buckets.
-The first bucket is called the primary bucket.
+Every FROM clause specifies one or more keyspaces (buckets).
+The first keyspace is called the primary keyspace.

 _from-clause:_